-By Olivia Francis.
-Last Updated 11th February 2021.
-Welcome to our guide to claiming laser hair removal compensation.
+By Brett Williams.
+Last Updated 12th July 2021.
+Welcome to our guide to claiming laser hair removal burn compensation.
 Laser hair removal has become exceptionally popular over the last few years.
 This is a cosmetic procedure that involves using an intense pulsed light or a powerful laser to get rid of unwanted hair.
 This is a safe procedure that involves destroying hair follicles in the skin by heating them using the light source, and this will disrupt hair growth so that it does not come back.
-Clinics providing this treatment need to adhere to rigorous health and safety standards.
+Clinics providing this beauty treatment need to adhere to rigorous health and safety standards.
 Despite this, there are cases whereby injuries have happened because the treatment has not been carried out correctly, the person providing the treatment has not received the correct training, they have acted negligently, or they have used the incorrect laser.

 If you have been injured because of a laser hair removal treatment that has gone wrong, you could be entitled to compensation.
 However, you do not get a second chance to make a claim for laser hair removal burns compensation, which is why it’s important to begin working with the best professionals as soon as possible.

 This is where we come in.
 At Accident Claims UK, we have helped many people to get the compensation that they deserve for their personal injuries, including injuries that have been sustained during laser hair removal treatment.
 With this in mind, please read on to learn more about these types of negligence claims.
 If you have any more questions, you can find our contact information at the end of this guide.

 - A complete guide to laser hair removal burns compensation

 - What are laser hair removal burns?